 In 1998 and early 1999, the Yukon Legislative Assembly introduced genderneutral definitions, of "spouse" in territorial laws governing family support and maintenance enforcement, and of "common-law spouse" in estate administration and legislative assembly retirement allowance statutes.
+To date, only the latter appear to have come into force.

 In May 1999, the Alberta government acted on an undertaking to enable some private adoptions by same-sex couples by enacting amendments to the Child Welfare Act under which the gender-neutral term "step-parent" was substituted for the term "spouse" in the relevant sections of the Act.
 The change was not intended to affect public adoptions.
-In November 1999, a judge of the Alberta Court of Queen's Bench gave the first approval of petitions for adoption under this legislation by same-sex partners (A (Re)).
+In November 1999, a judge of the Alberta Court of Queen's Bench gave the first approval of petitions for adoption under this legislation by same-sex partners (A(Re)).